Crazy1111j/Me/README.md

 ## 🎨 About Me
 - I love **anime** and programming!
-- I believe in giving people **freedom**—in code, creativity, and life.
+- I believe in giving people **freedom** in life to escape cencorship, and imprisonment.
-- Always learning, always tinkering.
+- Im always learning something new

 ---